-The overall percent boll weevil damaged squares and bolls during the month of September were significantly lower in zones that have been through multiple full-season phases of the program as compared with zone in the first full-season phase.
-The percent damage in the Southwest Zone was 0.00%, in the Southeast Zone it was 0.00%, in the Central Zone it was 0.002%, in the Northeast Ridge Zone it was 0.00%, while in the non-active eradication zones it was 0.86%.
+The overall percent boll weevil damaged squares and bolls during the month of September were significantly lower in zones that have been through multiple full-season phases of the program as compared with zone in the second full-season phase.
+The percent damage in the Southwest Zone was 0.00%, in the Southeast Zone it was 0.00%, in the Central Zone it was 0.030%, in the Northeast Ridge Zone it was 0.00%, while in the Northeast Delta Zone it was 0.20%.
 In 2002 prior to the initiation of eradication activities within the Northeast Delta Zone the percent damage was 59.6.

 The results of the ABWEP, demonstrated to this point, indicate significant progress made toward eradication, especially when proven operational principles are effectively implemented.
 The use of pheromone baited traps for detection, along with sound cultural, mechanical and chemical control methods simultaneously implemented within a harmonized system is proving successful in eradicating the boll weevil.
+Quality control of all aspects of program activities continues to be carried out season-long.